ROCm/omniperf/docs/tutorial/includes/infinity-fabric-transactions.rst

 .. note::

-   On some systems (e.g., those with only PCIe connected accelerators), you need to set the environment variable ``HSA_FORCE_FINE_GRAIN_PCIE=1`` to enable this memory type.
+   On some systems (such as those with only PCIe® connected accelerators), you need to set the environment variable ``HSA_FORCE_FINE_GRAIN_PCIE=1`` to enable this memory type.